seqweb/seqweb/docs/next_steps.md

 seqwebdev setup cursor
 ```

-This generates a Cursor workspace configuration file in your SeqWeb dev home directory that includes the  repositories in `seqweb.conf`.
+This ensures there's a Cursor workspace configuration file (`seqwebdev.code-workspace`) in your SeqWeb dev home directory that knows about the repositories in `seqweb.conf`along with other useful settings.
+The command will either generate the file from scratch, or respectfully modify an existing one.

 You can then start up Cursor from that folder by simply saying
 ```bash
 cursor .
 ```

+[everything below here is still WIP]

 ### Other IDEs